urbit/urbit.org-reloaded/content/blog/agency-daos.md

 “Goodby Silverstein and Partners, for example, is widely regarded as one of the best ad agencies out there,” says Callahan.
 “When a big name in the creative industry goes to work there, the reputation of Goodby Silverstein increases.”

 Urbit IDs let you maintain your creative and working reputations while operating within a self-owned ecosystem that can’t be deleted.
-Beyond that, Urbit’s design-forward OS selects for self-expression in a way that no corporate-owned platform could
+Beyond that, Urbit’s design-forward OS selects for self-expression in a way that no corporate-owned platform could.

 “The sigil itself is its own design feature,” says Callahan.